Nonprofit Corporate Sponsorships: Real-Life Examples & Practical Advice

 In addition to the marketing element, SoulCycle created a special class pack for Pride Month, where 10% of all proceeds went to The Trevor Project.

 When considering sponsorship with a for-profit business, look for companies that share a similar brand, marketing strategy, and mission to your nonprofit.
-This will allow you to reach an audience likely more receptive to your message and ready to support the sponsorship goals.
+This will allow you to reach an audience more receptive to your message and ready to support the sponsorship goals.

-Also, think creatively: one might not immediately think of pairing LGBTQ services and cycling, but consider how you can create a mission-aligned sponsorship with a company that shares similar core values while exposing you to a new audience.
+Also, think creatively.
+One might not immediately think of pairing LGBTQ services and cycling, but consider how you can create a mission-aligned sponsorship with a company that shares similar core values while exposing you to a new audience.

 4. Curate Limited-Edition Products That Support Your Mission